jerimeyjeremy/jerimeyjeremy/README.md

 ### 👋 Hi, I’m Jerimey Simons

-I’m a Data Analyst and aspiring Data Scientist focused on machine learning, predictive modeling, and data-driven decision making.
+<p>I’m a Data Analyst and aspiring Data Scientist focused on machine learning, predictive modeling, and data-driven decision making.</p>

 I specialize in turning raw data into actionable insights by combining:

-*statistical modeling
+* statistical modeling

-*machine learning
+* machine learning

-*and business context
+* and business context

 My work centers on solving real-world problems — from predictive analytics to performance optimization — with a strong emphasis on impact over theory.